-This event will be used to report any location information request on the target by a node to HSS.
-A location information request could be generated by an IP-SM-GW AS (as an SMS Centre) or GMSC or SGSN or MME from another Network through a diameter request transmitted by either an AS or the I CSCF of the home network to the HSS of the target.
-The event will be triggered by the following Diameter messages:
+This event will be used, if required by national regulations, to report any location information request on the IMS target by a node outside the HPLMN to HSS.
+As example, a location information request could be generated by a GMLC from another Network through a MAP request to the HSS of the target.
+The event will be triggered by any message coming from outside the HPLMN requesting routing or location information for the target.